lucamartucci/lucamartucci.github.io/index.md

 ## Teaching

-I was a teaching assistant for:
+I was/am a teaching assistant for:

 CS40, Foundation of Computer Science.
-[Fall 2020]
+[Fall 2020], [Winter 2021]